Degrees and Certifications:

 Bachelor of Science in Elementary Education - The Pennsylvania State University Master of Science - Bemidji State University

 Hi, my name is Jenni Blat.
 I'm very excited about the new school year at Highland Park Elementary.
 I attended St. Paul Schools and graduated from St. Paul Central in 1990.
 I earned a Bachelor of Science in Elementary Education from the Pennsylvania State University.
 While at Penn State, I was on the fencing team and we won four National Championships.
 I earned my Master of Science degree from Bemidji State University.
 This is my 24th year teaching in St. Paul.
-I live in White Bear Lake with my husband, Bob, who is a 4th grade teacher at Battle Creek Magnet in St. Paul, our 14½ year old child, Owen, will be in ninth grade at Central High School, our 13½ year old daughter, Sydni, will be in eighth grade at Highland Park Middle School, and our 5.5 year old chihuahua, Tuzi, and a 2 year old yellow lab, Rocket.
+I live in White Bear Lake with my husband, Bob, who is a 4th grade teacher at Battle Creek Magnet in St. Paul, our 14½ year old child, Owen, will be in ninth grade at Highland Park High School, our 13½ year old daughter, Sydni, will be in eighth grade at Highland Park Middle School, and our 5.5 year old chihuahua, Tuzi, and a 2 year old yellow lab, Rocket.
 I enjoy reading, shopping, baking, training for races, and spending time with my family.
 I'm looking forward to a fun and rewarding year!

 Blat's Bulletin Daily Newsletters